HMS Marne (1915): Design and development

 Marne was one of the initial six Admiralty M-class destroyers ordered by the British Admiralty in September 1914 as part of the First Emergency War Programme.
-The M class was an improved version of the earlier L-class destroyers, required to reach a higher speed in order to counter rumoured German fast destroyers.
+The M class was an improved version of the earlier L-class destroyers, required to reach a higher speed to counter rumoured German fast destroyers.
 The remit was to have a maximum speed of 36 kn and, although the eventual design did not achieve this, the greater performance was appreciated by the navy.
 It transpired that the German ships did not exist.

 The destroyer had a length of 273 ft 8 in overall, with a beam of 26 ft 9 in and a draught of 16 ft 3 in.
 Displacement was 860 LT normal and 1021 LT full load.
 Power was provided by three Yarrow boilers feeding Brown-Curtis steam turbines rated at 25000 shp and driving three shafts, to give a design speed of 34 kn.
 Three funnels were fitted.
 A total of 268 LT of oil could be carried, including 40 LT in peace tanks that were not used in wartime, giving a range of 2280 nmi at 17 kn.

 Armament consisted of three single QF 4 in Mk IV guns on the ship's centreline, with one on the forecastle, one aft on a raised platform and one between the middle and aft funnels.
 Torpedo armament consisted of two twin mounts for 21 in torpedoes located aft of the funnels.
 A single QF 2-pounder 40 mm "pom-pom" anti-aircraft gun was mounted between the torpedo tubes.
 After February 1916, for anti-submarine warfare, Marne was equipped with two chutes, with initially one depth charge each.
 The number of depth charges carried increased as the war progressed.
 The ship had a complement of 80 officers and ratings.